 Traditional Chinese Medicine (TCM), which includes the therapies of acupuncture, herbal medicine, and qigong (type of exercise), has been practiced in the Eastern world for thousands of years.
 The philosophy of TCM is based on the theory of yin and yang, opposing yet complementary phenomena, existing in a state of balance.
 Yin can be described as cold, slow, feminine, dark, and still; whereas yang is described as hot, fast, masculine, light, and moving.
 TCM views this as a process in constant motion, with yin and yang waxing and waning, but remaining in balance or equilibrium.
 When this balance or equilibrium is not present, pain and/or illness can occur.

-Qi (pronounced “chee”) is a vital energy that results from the interaction of yin and yang.
-Qi flows throughout the body in a system of channels called meridians, maintaining equilibrium of bodily functions and delivering nourishing energy to our cells.
-When this flow is strong, balanced and unobstructed, the person is in a state of health.
+Qi (pronounced "chee") is a vital energy that results from the interaction of yin and yang.
+Qi flows throughout the body in a system of channels called meridians, maintaining the equilibrium of bodily functions and delivering nourishing energy to our cells.
+When this flow is strong, balanced, and unobstructed, the person is in a state of health.
 However, when the flow of qi is interrupted, illness or pain can occur.
-This can be due to emotional or physical trauma, prolonged stress, imbalanced mental or emotional state, unbalanced diet, exposure to the elements and so on.
+This can be due to emotional or physical trauma, prolonged stress, imbalanced mental or emotional state, unbalanced diet, exposure to the elements, and so on.
 Acupuncture treats illness by connecting with these meridians, restoring the flow of qi.

 TCM is just one type of acupuncture practiced today.
 Other types of acupuncture include five element, Japanese, Korean, auricular (uses points in the ear), French energetics, and acupressure (where pressure is used at points instead of needles).
 While each type of acupuncture has a different primary focus or philosophy, they all aim to restore the flow of qi.